Leap-Internal-Program/project-ract-resume/project-react-resume.md

 #  Project: React Resume

 ## Summary
-Create a single page personale resume site using React. *This may replace any previous resume site you have built!
+Create a single page personal resume site using React. *(This may replace any previous resume site you have build).*

 ## Estimated time
 The estimated time is twelve hours.